4rjunc/solana-programs-list/native-account-data/README.md

 solana_program::declare_id!("DZqZpnJzMRLi31CRkGqFpQPHgMJnBHY7A9PbvAiLmuEv");
 ```

-**Breaking it down:**
 - `entrypoint!(process_instruction)`: Tells Solana which function to call when someone interacts with your program
 - `declare_id!()`: Creates a constant `ID` with your program's on-chain address
-- The program ID is generated during deployment and must match what's on-chain
+- The program ID is generated during building the project, It needs to be replaced when you build it.
+Build it again and deploy.

 ### 2. Instruction Processor (processor.rs)